mikrono/tModLoaderWiki_kr_ko/GlobalItem.md

 ### public virtual void ModifyTooltips(Item item, List\<TooltipLine\> tooltips)

 Allows you to modify all the tooltips that display for the given item.
-See [TooltipLine](https://github.com/bluemagic123/tModLoader/wiki/TooltipLine) for information about ToolTipLine.
+See [here](https://github.com/bluemagic123/tModLoader/wiki/TooltipLine) for information about TooltipLine.

 ### public virtual bool NeedsCustomSaving(Item item)